 “The next phase—Interrogation—involves prodding the suspect toward confession.
 Whereas before you listened, now you do all the talking.
 If the suspect denies the accusation, you bat it away.
 ‘There’s absolutely no doubt this happened,’ you say.
 ‘Now let’s move forward and see what we can do.’
 If he asks to see the folder, you say no. ‘There’ll be time for that later.
 Now let’s focus on clearing this whole thing up.’

 “‘Never allow them to give you denials,’ Senese told us.
 ‘The key is to shut them up.’”

--Douglas Starr, in The New Yorker (subscription required), on how police have traditionally used The Reid Technique to get confessions—some of which have later turned out to be false.
-Read more on wrongful conviction.
+-Douglas Starr, in The New Yorker (now free for everyone), on how police have traditionally used The Reid Technique to get confessions—some of which have later turned out to be false.